The Week I'm Writing This

 My answer: it depends entirely on how you use it.
 The ceiling of what these models can do is much higher than most people's first sessions with them.
 The limiting factor is almost always the quality of the input — the precision of the prompt, the richness of the context, the clarity of the success criteria.
 Give it a well-formed problem with clear parameters and good context, and the output is genuinely remarkable.
 Give it a vague question and expect magic, and you'll be disappointed.

 That's why I built the reference document, the eval harness, the CLAUDE.md file — not because the model needs all of that to produce output, but because the model produces dramatically better output when those things are in place.
 You're not working around weaknesses.
 You're removing friction that would limit any intelligent collaborator.
-That's true of 4.6, and I expect it to be true of 4.7.
+That was true of 4.6.
+It'll be true of 4.8.
+It'll be true of whatever version Anthropic ships after their IPO road show wraps up.

 If you want to understand what I've actually built with this system, the full inventory is here.
 The list still surprises me when I read it back.